Building a Kickass Growth Team: Everything You Need To Succeed

 4. Cultural factors: Organizations that value autonomy might prefer independent teams, while collaborative cultures often do better with cross-functional approaches.

-• Cross-functional credibility: Respected across different departments
+• Credible across departments

 The right leader will set the tone for your growth team’s culture and effectiveness, so this decision deserves significant consideration.

-Step 5: Define Your Process
+Step 5: Define your process

 KPI structure: